yellowful/gatsby-blog/README.md

 ## Import Content Type of CMS

 You may need the same content types with this project in the Contentful CMS so that you can run this project properly, then you can change the content types and corresponding code.
 The content type of this project in Contentful is provided [here](./content-type.json "here").

+Make sure to replace "your-space-id" in the `content-type.json` with your own space id of Contentful.

 You can import it to your space in Contentful with the steps below:

 Install contentful-cli.